GAME LOG

 30ish | Apr | Action-Adventure/Zombie Survival-Horror | π€ |

-It Takes Two (2021)
+| It Takes Two (2021)

-TBD | Apr | Co-Op Adventure | π |
+2.4 | Apr | Co-Op Adventure | π |

-Graveyard Keeper (2018)
+| Graveyard Keeper (2018)

 I was expecting a Friends of Mineral Town reskin with a darker twist, inspired by the success of Stardew Valley β I am pleased to say that this game breaks the farming sim mold in a satisfying way.
-The gameplay loop is completely different than most farming sims like HM: FOMT or Stardew Valley. |
+The gameplay loop is completely different than most farming sims like HM: FOMT or Stardew Valley.
+I found myself quickly immersed and charmed by its dark sense of humor and ickiness lol.
+However, progression has bottlenecking issues that made me put the game down earlier than I might have if it had kept the momentum of the first 15 hours or so.
+I recommend the game for fans of farming sims looking for a fresh take on the genre! |

-33.3 | May | Puzzle | π |
+33.3 | May | Farming | π |

-Pushmo (2011)
+| Pushmo (2011)

-Charming little puzzle game, I recommend it |
+Charming little puzzle game, I recommend it! |

 TBD | May | Puzzle | π |